Lurana W. Sheldon: Writing

 Sheldon started earning her own living at the age of seventeen.
 She began writing verses at the age of ten years, but it was not until she was twenty-five that she placed a monetary value upon her written work.
 From that time, she began filling in odd hours with her writing.
 Like many another prominent authors of her day, Sheldon's first successes were made through the columns of the New York Mercury.
 Sheldon's poem entitled "The Medical Student's Dream," together with some prose work, was requested for the exhibit of New York State literature by the Board of Managers at the World's Columbian Exposition in Chicago in 1893.

 By 1900, her published stories amounted to over two hundred and her humorous verses were known to every editor of a Sunday newspaper and pictorial weekly in the United States.
 From 1900–02, she worked under contract with one of the large publishing houses of New York City.
 In one year alone (1900), Sheldon's published work amounted to over one million words, and not a week passed without a story from her pen appearing upon the bookstands.
 In 1901, Sheldon spent six months at Saratoga Springs, New York before returning to New York City, having benefitted by the change of air and long-continued rest.

 Sheldon wrote war poetry for The New York Times, the New York Times Current History Magazine, and Munsey's Magazine.
+So many of Sheldon's poems appeared on the editorial page of The New York Times that her name became closely associated with that paper.
 Perhaps the best efforts of Sheldon were the occasional serious articles which appeared in various periodicals for advanced thought, for they demonstrated the writer to be not only an essayer of fiction, but also a writer of that mental calibre which was attained through profound thought and careful investigation.